Presentation and Session Chair Guidelines

 - The room is equipped with both wireless and wired microphones, as well as a built-in audiovisual/projection systems.

-- We encourage you to present from own laptop (please bring any adapters you will need).
+- We encourage you to present from own laptop, and please bring any adapters you will need.

-- Even if you plan to use your own laptop, we suggest you bring a copy of your presentation in ppt format to the workshop on a usb stick, just in case your machine does not work.
+- Even if you plan to use your own laptop, we suggest you bring a copy of your presentation in PPT or PDF format to the workshop on a USB stick, just in case your machine does not work.

 - For those who do not want to use their own laptop, we will also provide a PC laptop to run presentations from.

-- Please contact your session chairman (as soon as you see his name appear on the program) and plan to arrive early to your session.
-You may arrange to email your presentation to your chairperson so that we could test it to confirm that your images, text and video are displayed properly.
-Also bring a copy of your presentation in ppt format to the workshop on a usb stick, as a backup and for a morning test if you are not able to arrange it in advance.
+- Please contact your session chairman (the name might still not appearing in the program) and plan to arrive early to your session.
+Also bring a copy of your presentation in PPT or PDF format to the workshop on a USB stick, as a backup and for a morning test if you are not able to arrange it in advance.

-- Please contact Tomoko Matsui (firstname.lastname@example.org) by Sept.
-9, 2017 if you need additional equipment other than the basic microphone for yourself and a laptop (a DVD player, a whiteboard, etc.)
+- Please contact (firstname.lastname@example.org) by Sept.
+11, 2017 if you need additional equipment other than laptop and the basic microphone for yourself, e.g. a DVD player, a whiteboard, etc.

 All posters will be presented using poster boards.
 Poster stands have a plastic board with a usable area: height 120 cm x width 90 cm.
-Posters must be attached with tape (no tacs).
+Posters must be attached with tape prepared in the room.